oguimbal/HyVM/README.md

 - `[0x00-0x20]` 👉 Execution pointer
 - `[0x20-0x220]` 👉 Jump table
 - `[0x220-0x340]` 👉 Memory reserved for debug purposes (see debug-utils.huff)
-- `[0x220-0x460]` **(when contract contract verifier is enabled)** 👉 Memory used to store contract verification call args & result. nb: It overlaps debug memory (because we dont need them both at the same time)
+- `[0x220-0x460]` **(when contract contract verifier is enabled)** 👉 Memory used to store contract verification call args & result. nb: It overlaps debug memory (because we don't need them both at the same time)

 Thus, the actual memory of the host is starting at either 0x340 or 0x460 depending on the chosen configuration.